How to Apply for the Areteem Summer Camps

 Follow These Five Steps:

-1) Pay the Camp Tuition- Fill out the application form and make full payment to the Areteem Online Registration Site (Credit Card or Electronic Check options; Parents will save $50 if they pay by Electronic Check) or mail a check or money order for the application fee & tuition.
-Please include the full amount of the fees and tuition to reserve your spot.
+1) Pay the Camp Tuition- Fill out the application form and make full payment to Areteem's Classes.areteem.org.
 If the applicant is not admitted into the program, the tuition will be refunded.
 The $50 application fee is non-refundable.

-2) Camp Application- You will be emailed a Camp log-in address to go to our Classes.areteem.org site for the Summer Camp you have chosen either at Cal State Fullerton or Georgetown.
+2) Camp Application- You will be prompted to create a free account on Classes.areteem.org site for the Summer Camp you have chosen either at Cal State Fullerton or Georgetown.
 Here is where to submit and upload all of the following camp application documents under the "Summer Camps" folder on the front page.
 Choose either the Note that the Recommendation Letter and Assessment Test can be waived for students who automatically qualify (please see below for details).